kenfus/kaggle_fun/titanic/ReadMe.md

 # Titanic: Machine Learning from Disaster
 ## General Approach
 After many minutes of thought, I decided on a ensemble-model, mostly because I never used one.
 I used the Sklearn and the XBG-Boost package.
 To tune the parameters, I used GridSearchCV with a standard 5-fold approach.
 I also used a test/train-split to see how my model is improving by tuning and adding models.
 This gave me a score of 0.773.
-However, I wanted to reach Top 10% (above ~0.8) without using any tricks.
+However, I wanted to reach Top 10% (above ~0.8) without using any tricks (Like downloading a dictionary with the titanic-survivors).

 ## Final tuning to reach Top 10%
 After having exhausted the ensemble-model, I turned to feature engineering.
 My first idea was that senior people will give up their seat in the life rafts and/or just not make it to safety, while children will be prioritized.
 This made me create age-categories.